Skip to main content

 Considering a middle housing project?
 We strongly encourage you to schedule a preapplication conference with our Development Review/Current Planning staff to learn more about the process.
 Complete the Pre-Application Request Form to get started.

-• Densities per site greater/higher than those for other housing
+• More housing units per site than what's allowed for other housing

-• Provisions to make it easier to keep existing homes and Accessory Dwelling Units on a site
+• Provisions to make it easier to keep existing homes and Accessory Dwelling Units on a lot where middle housing is proposed

 • Certain design and siting standards